etpalmer63/WhatsUpDoc/index.rst

 Here I embark on a project to document my thoughts and learning about documentation of scientific software.
 My goal is to collect and summarize as I learn and formulate ideas.
 Therefore this doc will have two sections.
-A working edge, we're my I keep my current thoughts and a more polished section where I apply what I learned to explain my approach to documentation.
+A working edge, where I keep my current thoughts and a more polished section, where I apply what I learned to explain my approach to documentation.
 Right now everything is the working edge!